RookeriesDevelopment/rook-android-sdks-docs/rook-auth/README.md

 You must check authorization every time your app starts or before using other rook SDKs.

-1. Create an instance of `AuthorizationProvider` providing a context, and apiUrl without https.
+Create an instance of `AuthorizationProvider` providing a context, and apiUrl without https.

 ```kotlin
 val provider = AuthorizationProvider(context, "api.rook-connect.dev")
 ```

-2. call `getAuthorization` providing your client UUID, this will ask the server for a token which contains the SDKs you are allowed to use, and save this information in the device's local preferences.
+Call `getAuthorization` providing your client UUID, this will ask the server for a token which contains the SDKs you are allowed to use, and save this information in the device's local preferences.